matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 # Local testing

-Currently, to test your zkSync dApps, the testing suite needs to directly interact with our Rinkeby node.
+Currently, to test zkSync dApps, the testing suite needs to directly interact with our Rinkeby node.

 In the future, we will release a local development toolkit.
 Stay tuned!